 Our skin changes as we age.
 With time, aging skin develops wrinkles, lines and furrows.

-There are several factors that determine the age at which wrinkles first appear, their location, and their prominence.
-These include the following:
+A combination of factors determine the age at which wrinkles first appear, their location, and their prominence.

 - Age.
 The older a person, the more likely he or she is to have wrinkles.
 Some people start developing wrinkles as early as their twenties, particularly if they have spent their teenage years in a sunny location without using sunscreen and other sun protection measures.

-- Family history.
+- Family history (Genetic Factors).
 A person's skin type is inherited.
 This means that a parent whose skin was prone to wrinkles at an early age can pass that trait onto their children.

 Wrinkles before and after treatment with a topical retinoid